ChainSafe/gossamer/dot/network/README.md

 keys, each of which serve a distinct ("asymmetric") purpose.
-One of the keys in an asymmetric key pair is private and is used by the network participant to "sign" messages in order to cryptographically prove that the message originated from the private key's owner; the other key is public, this is the key that the participant uses to identify themselves - it is distributed to network peers to allow for the decryption of messages signed by the corresponding public key.
+One of the keys in an asymmetric key pair is private and is used by the network participant to "sign" messages in order to cryptographically prove that the message originated from the private key's owner; the other key is public, this is the key that the participant uses to identify themselves - it is distributed to network peers to allow for the verification of messages signed by the corresponding private key.
 It may be constructive to think about a public key as a username and private key as a password, such as for a banking or social media website.
-Participants in P2P networks that use asymmetric cryptography must protect their private keys, as well as maintain indices of the public keys that belong to the other participants in the network.
+Participants in P2P networks that use asymmetric cryptography must protect their private keys, as well as keep track of the public keys that belong to the other participants in the network.
 Gossamer provides a [keystore](../../lib/keystore) for securely storing one's private keys.
 There are a number of Gossamer processes that manage the public keys of network peers - some of these, such as [peer discovery and management](#peer-discovery--management), are described in this document, but there are other